josdem/hugo/content/techtalk/java/functional_interfaces.md

 ## Special Functional Interfaces
 </a>

 `BiConsumer` Is also a functional interface and represents an operation that accepts two input arguments and returns no result.
-BiConsumer is helpful when you need to create a function with two arguments and return no value, please consider the following example:
+BiConsumer is useful when you need to create a function with two arguments and returns nothing, please consider the following example:

 ```java
 package com.jos.dem.functional;